 “I’m sorry, I’m sure you mean well, but I have a full day ahead of me and simply can’t be bothered by a silly dream.”
 At this, I looked down at my wristwatch so as to affirm that I was in a rush.

 “You will notice by glancing at your time keeper that in this realm, time stands still.
 As soon as your journey is complete, you will return to your doorstep on Happy Lane, having lost no time or energy.
 You see, this is no detour at all, and if I’m being blunt, you don’t have much of a say in the matter.
 What God has willed, let it be done.”

 Indeed, my watch showed no indication of progress and I looked back up at the gentleman, quite baffled.

-“Come on then,” said Clive, noticing my fading determination to get myself out of this, “shed your coat and let’s begin!”
+“Come on then,” said Jack, noticing my fading determination to get myself out of this, “shed your coat and let’s begin!”

 “You’ll only steal it, for it’s a perfectly good coat and don’t you just look like the thieving type!”

 It was a rather cruel thing to say I admit, and I didn’t much mean it, for in fact he did not look much like the ‘thieving type’, whatever that means; however, I was flustered and flustered people say things they regret.
 Jack just shrugged and with a curt “suit yourself”, turned and began to walk into the wilderness.
 I had no choice but to follow, though I did so with much reluctancy.